grantzeng/data-structures-and-algorithms/balanced_binary_search_tree/design.md

 I can't believe I've forgotten all this since 2521.
 Basically the essentials are (1) knowing about tree rotations and (2) knowing how/when to rebalance a tree to maintain h = O(logn), I think this is all the brainpower I have this afternoon to revise things.

+### 2024-02-11
+Change of plan, have a proper working implementation of a binary tree first, before coming back to this.